VolodiaPG/giraff/README.md

    minutes duration for each of the deployment algorithm.
 In the log you should see the reservation of functions happening, and restarts in between each run for each placement algorithm.
+   > Due to vagrant crashing and synced dir neing unreliable accross platforms, VMs
+   > cannot be restarted as in the paper and need a thorough stop and start
+   > instead.
+It takes a lot more time.
 5. Once finished, results are available in `metrics-arks` directory.
 6. You may also copy the name of the `.tar.xz` files printed out in the logs to input the next section.